panzerdp/dmitripavlutin.com/content/posts/075-logical-operators/index.md

 ---
 title: 'How && and || Operators Really Work in JavaScript'
-description: '&& and || operate not only on boolean types, but also on falsy and truty values.'
+description: "Do you know that && and || in JavaScript can operate not only on booleans, but on any data types?"
-published: '2020-04-09T12:00Z'
+published: '2020-04-09T11:30Z'
-modified: '2020-04-09T12:00Z'
+modified: '2020-04-09T11:30Z'
-thumbnail: './images/javascript-import-module-drawback-cover-3.png'
+thumbnail: './images/cover-2.png'
 slug: javascript-and-or-logical-operators
 tags: ['javascript']
 recommended: ['javascript-modules-best-practices', 'javascript-utility-libraries']